Frequently Asked Questions

 What do the error bars (± values) mean in my nutrition tracking?

-Error bars show the uncertainty in your nutrition measurements using 2-sigma (95% confidence interval) ranges.
+Error bars show the uncertainty in your nutrition measurements using 2σ (two sigma) ranges.
 For example, '250g ± 5g' means we're 95% confident the true value is between 245g and 255g.
-Different meal types have different uncertainty: Barcode scans are most accurate (±1%), home-cooked meals with weighing are moderate (±30%), and restaurant meals without weighing have higher uncertainty (±50%).
+Different food types have different biological CVs: manufactured items are tightest (±1-8%), dairy/grains/legumes moderate (±5-12%), meat and fish wider (±8-18%), and fresh produce widest (±17-25%).
+Restaurant meals carry ±62-67.5% uncertainty (±62% weighed, ±67.5% unweighed).
+Post-reconciliation, portion error collapses to zero — only the biological CV remains.
 This research-grade statistical approach honestly reflects real measurement limitations rather than showing false precision.
-The error bars get smaller as the system learns your specific cooking patterns through Bayesian reconciliation.

 Still have questions?